JacobYuan7/jacobyuan7.github.io/_pages/includes/others.md

   - **Favoriate athlete / football club**: Kylian Mbappé and Tottenham Hotspur F.C.
 We're on a mission to win a trophy!
 And yeah, I respect the big guys like Man City, Man United, Chelsea, Arsenal... even if they are the competition.

-  - **Favoriate movie / TV Series**: Iron Man I, While You Were Sleeping (i.e., 당신이 잠든 사이에, starring Bae Suzy and Lee Jong-suk), Batman (starring Christian Bale, including Batman Begins, The Dark Knight and The Dark Knight Rises), The Amazing Spider-Man I&II (starring Andrew Garfield and Emma Stone).
+  - **Favoriate movie / TV Series**: Iron Man I, While You Were Sleeping (i.e., 당신이 잠든 사이에, starring Bae Suzy and Lee Jong-suk), Batman (starring Christian Bale, including Batman Begins, The Dark Knight and The Dark Knight Rises), The Amazing Spider-Man I&II (starring Andrew Garfield and Emma Stone), Harry Potter series (I am a fan of Hermione Granger).

 <!--
 # 📖 Educations